SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 - Cryptic HTML Identifiers and names can be given more human-readable names improving the readability of test scripts.

-Consider the following example (in java) of selenium tests for a website:
+Consider the following, difficult to understand, example (in java).

 .. code-block:: java